On Whitham's conjecture of a highest cusped wave for a nonlocal dispersive equation: Introduction

 In steady variables \(\varphi(\tilde x) = u(x-\mu t)\) the Whitham equation takes the form

 where the equation has been integrated once, and the constant of integration set to zero.
 There is no loss of generality in doing so, since the Galilean change of variables

 maps solutions of \(-\mu \varphi + L\varphi +\varphi^2 = \lambda\) to solutions of a new equation of the same form.
-The equation \eqref{eq:steadywhitham} can be rigorously justified as a model for shallow water waves travelling rightward with a permanent form and a constant, nondimensionalised, wave speed \(\mu\) \cite{MR3060183}, and can, consistently, be obtained from the Euler equations via an exponential scaling \cite{MR3390078}.
+The equation \eqref{eq:steadywhitham} can be rigorously justified as a model for shallow water waves travelling rightward with a permanent form and a constant, nondimensionalised, wave speed \(\mu\) \cite{arXiv170509744}, and may also be obtained from the Euler equations via an exponential scaling \cite{MR3390078}.
 We shall deal with \eqref{eq:steadywhitham} somewhat generally. \emph{With a solution of the steady Whitham equation we denote a real-valued, continuous and bounded function \(\varphi\) that satisfies \eqref{eq:steadywhitham} almost everywhere.} As Whitham himself conjectured in \cite[p.
 479]{MR1699025} (here, the notation has been changed to match that of~\eqref{eq:steadywhitham}), \begin{quote} \ldots it seems reasonable to assume that in fact a critical height is reached when \(\varphi = \frac{\mu}{2}\).
 If \(K(x)\) behaves like \(|x|^p\) as \(x \to 0\) and \(\varphi(x)\) behaves like \(\frac{\mu}{2} - |x|^q\), a local argument in \eqref{eq:steadywhitham} suggests that \(2q - 1 = p + q\); hence \( q = p +1\).
-According to this, the crest would be cusped with \(\varphi \sim \frac{\mu}{2} - |x|^{1/2}\) for \(K\). \end{quote} The simplicity in Whitham's formal argument is striking, even the more so as the equation easily eludes any first attempts at obtaining such a cusped, highest, wave.
+According to this, the crest would be cusped with \(\varphi \sim \frac{\mu}{2} - |x|^{1/2}\) for \(K\). \footnote{The unit constant in front of \(|x|^{1/2}\) seems to be a computational mistake, cf. \eqref{eq:conjecture}.} \end{quote} The simplicity in Whitham's formal argument is striking, even the more so as the equation easily eludes any first attempts at obtaining such a cusped, highest, wave.